MatthewCech/The-Portfolio/README.md

 - Add an A name record for both of github's IP addresses: This way, we point the base site at github pages.
   - Github IPs are `192.30.252.154` and `192.30.252.153` at the time of writing.
 - Add a CNAME record, with `www` filled in as the record name.
 We will direct this to the domain itself, just without the www

+Google domains is fast.
+Like, really fast.
+Realistically, you can probably navigate to your new site right after setting all that up, so go ahead and test that out in incognito/private browsing mode so that we don't have old things cached.

+### HTTPS (Optional, but not really optional)

+At this point, we have your domain hosted at github pages.
+We have a custom domain rerouting HTTP requests.
+However, there's no HTTPS going on, and you still need a site.
+For now, we should get you set up with HTTPS routing.

+We'll be using cloudflare in order to force connections to be HTTPS.
+They don't make you pay for an SSL certificate, which is nice.